 This curriculum has been adopted as the HIV curriculum.
-It is recommended for grades 7 or 8, and is currently taught at seventh grade.
-A description of the lesson objectives and materials can be found after this introductory section.
+It is recommended for grades 7 or 8 and is currently taught in seventh grade.
+After this introductory section, a description of the lesson objectives and materials can be found.

 Grade 9 Curriculum: